-How to see the best places to visit in Goa in 3 days only
+My 3 Days Goa Trip Plan – How to see the Best Places to Visit in Goa in 3 Days only

-The best time to holiday in Goa is the main tourist season which is between November and March when the weather is sunny, dry and not so humid.
+The best time to visit Goa is the main tourist season which is between November and March when the weather is sunny, dry and not so humid or hot.

 Best places to stay in Goa

-Best places to visit in Goa in 3 days
+The Best Places to Visit in Goa in 3 Days – 3 Days Goa Itinerary

-I’ve tried to pack all the best places to visit in Goa in 3 days into this itinerary – perfect if you are planning a weekend trip to Goa and want to see all the best beaches, markets, restaurants and parties and much more.
+I’ve tried to pack all the best places to visit in Goa in 3 days into this 3 days Goa trip plan – perfect if you are planning a weekend trip to Goa and want to see all the best beaches, markets, restaurants and parties and much more in a short time.

 Day 1 – Welcome to Goa!
-Beach Day!
+Relax on the beach and party!

 Get to Goa and get settled into your hotel.
 You will probably be pretty tired from the journey so taking a pre paid taxi from the airport to your hotel is the most hassle free way to arrive.